KernelTuner/kernel_tuner/sphinxdoc/html/_sources/convolution.txt

 ~~~~~~~~~~~~~~~~~~~~~~~

 Say we are unaware of which combination of thread block
-dimensions gives the best perofrmance on a given GPU.
+dimensions gives the best performance on a given GPU.
 We can use
 the kernel_tuner's ``tune_kernel()`` function to find the best
 performing kernel configuration.